SeikaHirori/SeikaHirori.github.io/_posts/2022-09-03-wiki-replicating-wikipedia-writing.md

 - CS50w
 ---

-**Abstract**: Replicate Wikipedia by using Django, MarkDown2, and HTML according to the specifications.
-Focused on creating views.py and other things within the Django framework.
+**Abstract**: Replicate Wikipedia by using Django, MarkDown2, and HTML according to the specifications. <!--more--> Focused on creating views.py and other things within the Django framework.
 For writing tests, it was a self-imposed journey to figure out how to test Front-end by experting with Selenium, Pylenium, and Playwright.

 **Repo**:
 [[https://github.com/WaToArt/replicate-wiki]{.underline}](https://github.com/WaToArt/replicate-wiki)